Kaattumaina

 Kaattumaina is a 1963 Indian film, directed by M. Krishnan Nair and produced by P. Subramaniam.
 Shot simultaneously in Malayalam and Tamil languages, the film stars J. Sasikumar, K. V. Shanthi, Muttathara Soman and Muthukulam Raghavan Pillai.
-The Malayalam version was released on 31 August 1963, and the Tamil version on 18 October.
+The Tamil version was on released on 18 October 1963 and the Malayalam version on 31 August the same year.
 Both versions were successful.